 A good variety of sea birds were seen from Severn Beach this morning.
-At least 3 Storm Petrels were found along with at least 20 Gannets, 15 Fulmars, 120 Kittiwakes, 2 Arctic Skuas (one dark phase, one light phase), 3 Common Scoters (one drake, two females), single Manx Shearwater and Common Tern.
+At least 3 Storm Petrels were found along with at least 20 Gannets, 15 Fulmars, 120 Kittiwakes, 2 Arctic Skuas (one dark, one light), 3 Common Scoters (one drake, two females), single Manx Shearwater and Common Tern.

 Storm Petrel, Severn Beach 19.5.6

-Gannet and dark phase Arctic Skua, Severn Beach 19.5.6
+Gannet and dark morph Arctic Skua, Severn Beach 19.5.6

 No sea birds were seen on the morning high tide even with a strong South West wind and rain.
 The only waders reported from Severn Beach were 3 Sanderling, 20 Ringed Plover and 16 Dunlin.
 A single flock of 200 Kittiwakes eventually appeared off Severn Beach at dusk.
 Strong winds are forecast for tonight and tomorrow so some other sea birds might yet make it up the estuary.